cuongtran-syr/cuongtran-syr.github.io/_pages/about.md

   - /about.html
 ---

-I am an NLP scientist at Dyania Health, an AI Start up company based in Jersey city, NJ.
-My recent reasearch interests are about reasoning of LLM and understanding how LLM aquire knowledge during fine-tuning.
-In the past, I worked on Responsible AI (differential privacy and fairness) topics
+I am an NLP Scientist at Dyania Health, an AI startup based in Jersey City, NJ.
+My current research focuses on the reasoning capabilities of large language models (LLMs) and the mechanisms through which they acquire knowledge during fine-tuning.
+Previously, I worked on topics related to Responsible AI, including differential privacy and algorithmic fairness.
+I also participated in various data science competitions and have received monetary awards.

-I love to play soccer and badminton when I have free time.
+Outside of work, I enjoy playing soccer and badminton in my free tim

 ## Short bio

 I went to Hanoi University of Science and Technology, Vietnam for my bachelor degree and Rutgers Univeristy, USA for my master.
 I spent wonderful time working in industry at Trusting Social and Amazon Alexa.

 ## News